Real Thoughts On Momofuku + Scandinavian, Venezuelan & Malaysian NYC Favorites

 Those oft-copied Pork Belly Buns

-There’s nice platters of country hams, Corned Beef Terrine and the like, but my top dish may have been chewy, dense cubes of Spicy Rice Cakes ($18), accented by pork sausage, Chinese broccoli and crispy shallots.
-The dish managed just the right balance of heat in it’s red, chili-soaked rice bites, but it is, first and foremost, Asian comfort food.
+There’s nice platters of country hams, Corned Beef Terrine and the like, but my top dish may have been chewy, dense cubes of Spicy Rice Cakes or Korean tteokbokki ($18), accented with pork sausage, Chinese broccoli and crispy shallots.
+The dish managed a good balance of heat in its red, chili-soaked rice bites, but is, first and foremost, Asian comfort food.

 Dessert was a refreshing, tart Grapefruit Cream Pie.
-It’s one fault was being a little too frozen, but the taste profile was just what you wanted to end this sort of meal with.
+It’s one fault was being a little too frozen, but the taste profile a needed finish after a rich meal.

 Momofuku Milk Bar’s soft serve ice cream